5 Tips for a Healthier 2023

-Our physicians share simple ways to create healthy habits for the new year.
+Our experts share simple ways to create healthy habits for the new year.

-Health is always a priority heading into a new year, but amid a winter in which we’re experiencing rising cases of COVID-19, flu and RSV, maintaining a healthy lifestyle is more important than ever.
-With wellness front of mind, doctors, nurses, and dietitians from NewYork-Presbyterian shared with Health Matters their tips to help create healthy habits in 2023.
+With health always a priority heading into a new year, leading experts from NewYork-Presbyterian shared with Health Matters their tips to help create healthy habits in 2024.

 1. Exercise Regularly